Google Play Custom Store Listings & How to Use Them

 Conclusion

 Using custom store listings is becoming a must for developers wanting to expand their conversion rate optimization efforts.
 The growing number of CSL types is a welcomed addition to Play Store marketing tools.
 As a result, you should try to test them early enough in your marketing mix and identify which combinations of segment, CSL type, and messaging works best for your app.
-To that end, remember to also leverage audience insights and benchmark data you can find using AppTweak.
+Remember to also leverage audience insights and benchmark data you can find using AppTweak.